-To obtain a one-hour average of the standard deviation of the horizontal wind direction, σ{θ} , the procedure outlined in the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume IV (EPA, 1989) is followed.
-This procedure accounts for both the standard deviation within each subhourly interval and the meander in the wind direction over the entire hour.
-The hourly average is given by where σ{0i} is the standard deviation of the horizontal wind for period I, WD_i is the average wind direction for period I, \overline{WD} is the average wind direction over all periods in the hour, and n is the number of subhourly periods specified on the OBS/HOUR keyword.
+To obtain a one-hour average of the standard deviation of the horizontal wind direction, $\sigma{\theta}$ , the sum of the squares of the sub-hourly standard deviations is calculated and the resulting average is the square root of the sums divided by the number of observations for the hour.
+With version 09292, this procedure replaced the procedure outlined in the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume IV (EPA, 1989) that accounted for both the standard deviation within each subhourly interval and the meander in the wind direction over the entire hour.